Our experts have examined Apple’s marketing strategy to find their secret to success

 1) Simplicity is key

 Rather than using special effects, voice-overs, or extensive product feature lists that will distract from the actual product, Apple uses ads and marketing strategies that are simple and straight to the point.
-By doing so, Apple lets their products and positive brand image do the talking so that consumers can identify the important details of the launch right away.
+By doing so, Apple lets its products and positive brand image do the talking so that consumers can identify the important details of the launch right away.

 2) Focus on the unique value proposition